rjf2016/EZbot/README.md

   - `/prune` - Bulk delete message from a text channel
 - **Info**:
   - `/ping` - View the client's latency
+  - `/help` - Get info about a command or view all of EZbot's commands

 > More coming soon!
 I'm porting many commands from a previous bot I created.
 Stay tune 😄